-One late afternoon while milling about at the University of Cape Town’s main campus, I ran into Adam Haupt, the Associate Professor of Media Studies who’s authored books such as Static: Race and Representation in Post-Apartheid Music, Media and Film, and Stealing Empire: P2P, Intellectual Property and Hip-Hop Subversion.
-I had known of Adam (or Dr. Hip-Hop) through the work he’d done with the influential hip-hop collective Prophets Of Da City (P.O.C).
+One late afternoon, milling about at the University of Cape Town’s main campus, I ran into Adam Haupt, the Associate Professor of Media Studies.
+Adam has authored two books on information politics: Static: Race and Representation in Post-Apartheid Music, Media and Film, and Stealing Empire: P2P, Intellectual Property and Hip-Hop Subversion.
+I know Adam mostly through the work he’d done with the influential hip-hop collective Prophets Of Da City (P.O.C).
+From Cape Town, they often credited as the first hip hop group in South Africa.
 I thought to corner him to talk about how their relationship begun, and possibly get invaluable first-hand information about the Cape Town hip-hop scene in general.
-I got way more than that!
-We spoke of POC; of Die Antwoord; and of his feelings about the current state of hip-hop in South Africa.
+We spoke of P.O.C. about Die Antwoord and of his feelings about the current state of hip-hop in South Africa.
 Below is an extract of the conversation in which he speaks about the first time he discovered P.O.C.

 Who is Adam Haupt and what’s your background in relation to hip-hop?